thejimmyg/git-workflow/README.md

    Make any extra changes requested, and push them to the branch on origin that contains your pull request for that pull request to be updated.

-7. The upstream maintainer will merge your pull request using the Merge option (not rebase or squash).
+7. The upstream maintainer will merge your pull request using the Rebase option.

    Extra info for the curious: